deejaycodes/rule-validation-API/README.md

 This API is used to validate a set of data using predefined rules.
 It has two end points - the base endpoint and the rule validation endpoint.
+The rule validation endpoint helps to validate passed data against a defined rule

 ```
 Nodejs